 LOLA Presents - We Might Be Struck by Lightning

-Liz Cass
+Liz Cass - Executive Producer

-Annisha Mackenzie
+Annisha Mackenzie - Soprano

 Annisha is a soprano based in Austin, Texas, and a graduate of Texas State University.
 Known for her “impeccable” and “expressive” stage presence, she has performed with local companies, including Austin Opera, Opera San Antonio, and One Ounce Opera, as well as most recently as Cousin Hebe in H.M.S.
 Pinafore with Gilbert & Sullivan Austin.
 Some of her favorite past roles include Cendrillon (Cendrillon), Suor Angelica (Suor Angelica), Dorabella (Così fan tutte), and Phoebe (The Yeomen of the Guard).